Skip to main content

 The Intensive Care Unit at St. Jude has twice been recognized with the Beacon Award for Critical Care Excellence given by the American Association of Critical-Care Nurses.
 In 2009, the St. Jude ICU became Tennessee’s first ICU to win the honor.

-St. Jude patient Imani, a little girl wearing a hair ribbon, laughs for the camera.
+St. Jude patient Kenadie smiles for the camera.

-2. $10,000 could help provide two years of grocery gift cards for one St. Jude family.
+2. $10,000 could help provide two years of grocery stipends for one St. Jude family.

-Families whose children are undergoing long-term treatment live at St. Jude Target House free of charge.
-Each week, Target House families receive a grocery gift card from Kroger so that they may cook their own meals and eat together in their apartment if they choose.
+Families whose children are undergoing long-term treatment at St. Jude live at the Target House, The Domino’s Village, or Ronald McDonald House – at no cost.
+Each week, families receive a grocery gift card so that they may cook their own meals and eat together in their apartment if they choose.
 These shared meals help families maintain a sense of togetherness during trying times.

 Download Impact Sheet